SpanouMaria/README/README.md

 # README
-# Maria Spanou - Computer Engineering and Engineering Student
+# Maria Spanou - Computer Science and Engineering Student

 ## About Me

 Hello!
-I am Maria Spanou, a 21-year-old student studying Computer Engineering and Engineering at the University of Ioannina.
+I am Maria Spanou, a 21-year-old student studying Computer Science and Engineering at the University of Ioannina.
 Through my university education and personal dedication, I have built a strong foundation in multiple programming languages, both in software and hardware domains.

 I am open to various opportunities, including internships and collaborations.
 My journey in programming began at the age of 18 when I entered university, and since then, I have achieved several milestones, which are showcased in my profile.